doug-letough/vindinium-curses_ui/README.md

 	Note : The code provided here do NOT contains any AI or path-finding code but only a random AI.
 However it would run fine as is but would only win by mistake :)

+	Also note that in many points this code is far from perfect or even far from good.
-	Also note that in many points this code is far for perfect or even far from good.
+	Also note that in many points this code is far from perfect or even far from good.
 	Don't hesitate to contribute, improve, refactor or even simply trash it !